 Organisations and local Councils around the world are responding to this by declaring a 'Climate Emergency' and committing to address this emergency.

-After Devon County Council declared a Climate Emergency on 21 February 2019, the Devon Emergency Response Group was formed, which will facilitate effective action across a broad partnership.
-West Devon Borough Council declared a Climate Change and Biodiversity Emergency in 2019.
+After Devon County Council declared a Climate Emergency on 21 February 2019, the Devon Climate Emergency Response Group (DCERG) was formed, which will facilitate effective action across a broad partnership.
+South Hams District Council declared a Climate Change and Biodiversity Emergency in 2019 and signed up to the Devon Climate Declaration, alongside a wide range of partners, on 6 June 2019 scale of the challenge means, it is not clear if the goal is achievable, however the Council is committed to pursuing this.

-During the opening statement at COP25, the Secretary-General António Guterres had a stark warning: "The point of no return is no longer over the horizon.
+During the opening statement at the UN Climate Change Conference 25th Conference of the Parties (COP25), the Secretary-General António Guterres had a stark warning: "The point of no return is no longer over the horizon.
 It is in sight and is hurtling towards us."

 We recognise the brevity of this this challenge and whilst this all may seem daunting we still have time to limit catastrophe and even at a local level we can do our bit to help meet this aim.
-It cannot be underestimated what the scale of the challenge means, it is not clear if the goal is achievable, however the Council is committed to pursuing this the best it can.
+It cannot be underestimated what the

 The Council does not have all the answers or have the means to provide all the solutions, the response to climate change demands a linked up approach across sectors, agencies, government, business and local residents.
-The Councils do recognise however that our position in leadership can prove invaluable in galvanising a collective approach and facilitating effective partnership working across Devon.
+The Council does recognise however that our position in leadership can prove invaluable in galvanising a collective approach and facilitating effective partnership working across Devon.